qamania/Tech-Skills-Matrix-QA/README.md

 [![Support Ukraine Badge](https://bit.ly/support-ukraine-now)](https://github.com/support-ukraine/support-ukraine)

-# Tech Skills Matrix
+# QE Tech Skills Matrix
 Skills matrix to evaluate **tech** skills of QA engineers.
 Soft skills are important as well, but they are not included in this matrix.

 ## How to use?
 You are welcome to use this matrix as reference in your There are 2 options to use this matrix:
-1. Open in GitHub pages (recommended): https://mikhailchub.github.io/Skills-Matrix-QE/
+1. Open in GitHub pages (recommended): [https://qamania.github.io/Tech-Skills-Matrix-QE](https://qamania.github.io/Tech-Skills-Matrix-QA)
 2. Check out every skill category in markdown files:
    - [Test Planning](matrix/01.%20planning.md) - Estimations, tasks prioritization, test documentation, test management, risk management
    - [Test Design](matrix/02.%20design.md) - Test case creation, test analysis, check list creating